numaproj/numaflow/docs/user-guide/sinks/fallback.md

 # Fallback Sink

-A `Fallback` Sink functions as a `Dead Letter Queue (DLQ)` Sink and can be configured to serve as a backup when the primary sink is down, unavailable, or under maintenance.
-This is particularly useful when multiple sinks are in a pipeline; if a sink fails, the resulting back-pressure will back-propagate and stop the source vertex from reading more data.
-A `Fallback` Sink can beset up to prevent this from happening.
-This backup sink stores data while the primary sink is offline.
-The stored data can be replayed once the primary sink is back online.

-Note: The `fallback` field is optional.

-Users are required to return a fallback response from the [user-defined sink](https://numaflow.numaproj.io/user-guide/sinks/user-defined-sinks/) when the primary sink fails; only then the messages will be directed to the fallback sink.

-Example of a fallback response in a user-defined sink: [here](https://github.com/numaproj/numaflow-go/blob/main/pkg/sinker/examples/fallback/main.go)
+A `Fallback` Sink functions as a `Dead Letter Queue (DLQ)` Sink.
+It can be configured to serve as a backup sink when the primary sink fails processing messages.

+## The Use Case

+Fallback Sink is useful to prevent back pressures caused by failed messages in the primary sink.

+In a pipeline without fallback sinks, if a sink fails to process certain messages, the failed messages, by default, can get retried indefinitely, causing back pressures propagated all the way back to the source vertex.
+Eventually, the pipeline will be blocked, and no new messages will be processed.
+A fallback sink can be set up to prevent this from happening, by storing the failed messages in a separate sink.

-## CAVEATs
+## Caveats

-The `fallback` field can only be utilized when the primary sink is a `User Defined Sink.`
+A fallback sink can only be configured when the primary sink is a user-defined sink.

-## Example
+## How to use

-### Builtin Kafka
+To configure a fallback sink,
+changes need to be made on both the pipeline specification and the user-defined sink implementation.

+### Step 1 - update the specification

+Add a `fallback` field to the sink configuration in the pipeline specification file.

-An example using builtin kafka as fallback sink:
+The following example uses the builtin kafka as a fallback sink.

 ```yaml
     - name: out